PrabhavSwaminathan/ProjectRobot/README.md

 How to Run the project?

-Download the project and open terminal in the folder and type the command
+Download the project and open terminal in the main folder and type the command

 java -jar ProjectRobot.jar